all-ride/ride-lib-image/README.md

 #### NullOptimizer

-No optimization is perform by this optimizer.
+No optimization is performed by this optimizer.

 ### Color